archerslaw/packer-template-openstack/README.md

-# Huaweicloud packer template example for OpenStack
+# Packer template example for OpenStack platform

 Building the private image from OpenStack instance with Packer tool.